Senate gun law negotiators working toward a deal by the end of the week

 Schumer expects an agreement by the end of the week

-There is plenty to hash out if senators are to meet Senate Majority Leader Chuck Schumer's July 4 deadline.
-Schumer told reporters on Tuesday that Murphy expects to come to an agreement with Republican Sen. John Cornyn of Texas by the end of the week "and I expect to give him that time."
+Senate Majority Leader Chuck Schumer told reporters on Tuesday that Murphy expects to come to an agreement with Republican Sen. John Cornyn of Texas by the end of the week "and I expect to give him that time."

 "I have a lot of faith in Senator Murphy and the other Democrats who are negotiating.
 I don't think that they would bring us a deal that has no teeth," Schumer said.